2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Embedded systems/Designs/Design 12. (29-04-2025).md

 - Photo resistor has no + or - pin
 - The bigger the resistanc the bigger voltgae
 # Photo resistor

+<u> We want volatge reading to be in the range of less than 1 volt and bigger than 4v so we can use it in the arduino</u>
 - Pip analogy
 	- Thick pip goes into a narrow pipe
 		- If you have a thick conductor and you make it thin it will have a higher resistance